TiyaRajput123/TiyaRajput123/README.md

 <h3 align="center">Building a Tech Universe: Full-Stack Developer | AI & ML | CS Student ✨</h3>

 # 💫 About Me:
-🎓 CS Enthusiast at Graphic Era Hill University: Exploring the World of Software Development<br>💻 Interested in full-stack web development and AI-powered applications<br>🧩 Regularly practice DSA to strengthen logic and problem-solving skills<br>🔍 Curious about how real-world products are designed, built, and optimized
+🎓 CS Enthusiast : Exploring the World of Software Development<br>💻 Interested in full-stack web development and AI-powered applications<br>🧩 Regularly practice DSA to strengthen logic and problem-solving skills<br> 📊 Passionate about transforming data into actionable insights through analytics, visualization, and business intelligence.<br>🔍 Curious about how real-world products are designed, built, and optimized

 ## 🌐 Socials: